vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - The NSX-T T0 Gateways should be deployed to a dedicated Edge Cluster.
 A separate Edge Cluster should be defined for T1 routers, as this is where load balancer services will run.
 This is for both performance and scalability reasons.
 - [NSX-T Config Maximums](https://configmax.esp.vmware.com/guest?vmwareproduct=VMware%20NSX&release=NSX-T%20Data%20Center%203.1.3&categories=20-0) must be considered when sizing the Edge Cluster that hosts the T1 routers, as the Edge Node size will determine the supported number of objects.
 Edge nodes can be added to Edge clusters in pairs, with up to 10 Edge nodes per Edge cluster.
 - Workload Clusters should be assigned to separate vSphere namespaces if they are considered separate security zones.
 - To fully isolate the cluster between 2 different vSphere namespaces, per namespace networking (requires vCenter update 3+) should be used to define dedicated ingress networks per vSphere namespace.
-NSX-T distributed firewall rules can be added to deny/drop traffic towards the ingress networks from un-trusted sources.
+NSX-T distributed firewall rules can be added to deny or drop traffic towards the ingress networks from un-trusted sources.
-- An IP Block of 5 continuous IP Addresses is required for the Supervisor Cluster.
+- An IP block of 5 continuous IP addresses is required for the Supervisor Cluster.

 ### Ingress Controllers for Tanzu Kubernetes Clusters

-When entitled VMware recommends installing the Contour Tanzu package and it can be installed on any Tanzu Kubernetes Cluster.
+VMware recommends installing the Contour Tanzu package on Tanzu Kubernetes Clusters when entitled to do so.
 Contour is exposed by the default Layer 4 load balancer and provides Layer 7 based routing to Kubernetes services.
-For more information about Contour, see [Contour](https://projectcontour.io) and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-ingress-contour.html).
+For more information about Contour, see [Contour](https://projectcontour.io) and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).

 Users can also use any third-party ingress controller of their choice.

 ### Ingress Controller for vSphere Pods

-The NSX-T load balancer functions as the default ingress controller for all vSphere pod based workloads.
-When an ingress object is created within a vSphere Namespace, it results in an NSX-T load balancer Virtual Server being created under the same Tier 1 router to host all ingress routes.
+The NSX-T load balancer functions as the default ingress controller for all vSphere Pod based workloads.
+When an ingress object is created within a vSphere Namespace, it results in an NSX-T load balancer virtual server being created under the same tier 1 router to host all ingress routes.

 ## Design Recommendations

 ### Design Recommendations for Supervisor Cluster

 - Provide a block of 5 continuous IP addresses for the Supervisor Cluster.
-DHCP mode is possible, but not recommended, due to known issues if a nodes IP is ever changed.
+DHCP mode is possible, but not recommended, due to known issues if a node's IP address is ever changed.
 - For each Supervisor Cluster where you intend to deploy a Tanzu Kubernetes Cluster, you must define a Subscribed Content Library object that sources the OVA used by the Tanzu Kubernetes Grid Service to build cluster nodes.
 The same Subscribed Content Library can be configured for multiple Supervisor Clusters.
 - To facilitate different storage tiers for Supervisor and Tanzu Kubernetes Clusters, it is recommended to have different storage policies and tag appropriate datastores.
-If the underlying storage is vSAN, Storage Policies with distinct capabilities (Availability & Storage Rules) can be created and leveraged in namespaces.
+If the underlying storage is vSAN, storage policies with distinct capabilities (availability & storage rules) can be created and leveraged in namespaces.
-- For a production-grade deployment, to allow Tanzu Mission Control integration, we recommend a Supervisor Cluster with a large size form factor for control plane nodes.
+- For a production-grade deployment, to allow Tanzu Mission Control integration, VMware recommends a Supervisor Cluster with a large size form factor for control plane nodes.
 - Register the Supervisor Cluster with Tanzu Mission Control to automate workload cluster creation and centralized life cycle management of all workload clusters.

 ### Design Recommendations for Tanzu Kubernetes Cluster

 - Deploy workload clusters (based on type prod/dev/test) in separate namespaces under the Supervisor namespace.
 This allows for setting limits for CPU, memory, storage, and the number of Kubernetes objects per namespace.
-- For deploying Tanzu Kubernetes Clusters in a production deployment, we recommend deploying at least 3 control plane and worker nodes for achieving high availability.
+- For deploying Tanzu Kubernetes Clusters in a production deployment, VMware recommends deploying at least 3 control plane and worker nodes for achieving high availability.
-- Consider using vSphere Namespaces to correspond with security zones (e.g development and production), then use per Namespace network overrides to allow traffic to be managed using the distributed firewall.
+- Consider using vSphere Namespaces to correspond with security zones (for exmample development and production), then use per Namespace network overrides to allow traffic to be managed using the distributed firewall.
-- Configure Role Based Access Control for the Tanzu Kubernetes Clusters.
+- Configure role-based access control (RBAC) for the Tanzu Kubernetes Clusters.
 Avoid the use of administrator credentials for managing the clusters.
 You can use the inbuilt user role or create new roles as per your requirements. vSphere SSO can be leveraged to implement RBAC.
 - Ensure that the private network ranges used by workload clusters do not overlap with any ranges that are currently or could ever be used in routable address space.
-Should the IP range used by pods for example be used elsewhere, then the the pods will never be able to route to the network outside the cluster.
+Should the IP range used by pods be used elsewhere, then the the pods will never be able to route to the network outside the cluster.

 ## Container Registry

 The Tanzu Editions include [Harbor](https://goharbor.io/) as a container registry.
 Harbor provides a location for pushing, pulling, storing, and scanning container images to be used in your Kubernetes clusters.
 There are three main supported installation methods for Harbor:

-* **[Tanzu Kubernetes Grid Package deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-harbor-registry.html)** to a Tanzu Kubernetes Grid cluster - this installation method is recommended for general use cases.
+* **[Tanzu Kubernetes Grid Package deployment](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html)** to a Tanzu Kubernetes Grid cluster - this installation method is recommended for general use cases.

-* **[Embedded Harbor](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html)** as a Supervisor Service, running in vSphere Pods - this is the simplest install path, as it come bundled with vCenter, but is also very feature limited.
-Harbor projects can only be created and manged via vSphere namespace integration from the vCenter UI.
-Harbor features such as image scanning, user management and image retention polices cannot be carried out.
+* **[Embedded Harbor](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-5B0373CA-5379-47AF-9284-ED725FC79D89.html)** as a Supervisor Service running in vSphere Pods - this is the simplest installation path, as it comes bundled with vCenter, but it is also very feature limited.
+Harbor projects can only be created and managed through vSphere namespace integration from the vCenter UI.
+Harbor features such as image scanning, user management, and image retention polices cannot be carried out.

 * **[Helm-based deployment](https://goharbor.io/docs/latest/install-config/harbor-ha-helm/)** to a Kubernetes cluster - this installation method may be preferred for customers already invested in Helm.

 * **[VM-based deployment](https://goharbor.io/docs/latest/install-config/installation-prereqs/)** using docker-compose - VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-less environment and no pre-existing Kubernetes clusters exist on which to install Harbor.
 When Kubernetes is already available, the Helm based deployment also works for air-gapped environments.

 If you are deploying Harbor without a publicly signed certificate, you must include the Harbor root CA in your Tanzu Kubernetes Grid clusters.
-To do so, follow the procedure in [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-cluster-lifecycle-secrets.html#trust-custom-ca-certificates-on-cluster-nodes-3).
+To do so, follow the procedure in [Trust Custom CA Certificates on Cluster Nodes](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-secrets.html#trust-custom-ca-certificates-in-new-clusters-6).

 ## Logging

-The Tanzu Editions also include Fluent Bit for integration with logging platforms such as vRealize LogInsight, Elasticsearch, Splunk, or other logging solutions.
+The Tanzu Editions also include Fluent Bit for integration with logging platforms such as vRealize Log Insight, Elasticsearch, Splunk, or other logging solutions.
 For more information about Fluent Bit, see [Fluent Bit site](https://fluentbit.io/).
-To configure Fluent Bit for your logging provider, see [Implementing Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-logging-fluentbit.html).
+To configure Fluent Bit for your logging provider, see [Implementing Log Forwarding with Fluent Bit](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-logging-fluentbit.html).

 The Fluent Bit `DaemonSet` extension installs automatically on all TKG clusters, but you can configure each Tanzu Kubernetes Grid cluster differently.